espruino/BangleApps/apps/metronome/README.md

 ## Attributions

-"Icon made by Roundicons from www.flaticon.com"
+Icon made by Roundicons from www.flaticon.com